ecs-org/ecs-docs/admin-manual/_sources/configuration.txt

 all needed changes to the environment.

 See the comments in the configuration for different possibilities for the appliance configuration.

+"gpg_secret", "base64_secret", "rsa_secret" are placeholder which will be generated with the corresponding data on environment creation using `env-create.sh`. see `env-template.yml` for details on the creation procedure.

 ```
 #cloud-config